mordicool/vld-recording-system/README.md

-Recording System Yhe
+Recording System

 -------------------------------------------------------------------
 *******************************************************************
 -------------------------------------------------------------------

-This is a system which uploads class recordings from the browser into a public storage share.
+This is a system which uploads recordings into a public storage share.

-Developed by yeshivat Har Etion students for the yeshiva needs.
+Developed by Mordicool for the yeshiva needs.

 Use it!